Cymulate named a Customers' Choice in 2025 Gartner® Peer Insights™

 Traditional data centers offered clear visibility.
 Cloud environments?
 Not so much.
 Assets are spread across multiple providers, accounts and services, making it difficult to see what’s running, where it’s located and who has access.

-This lack of visibility is a serious liability.
+This lack of visibility is a severe liability.
 CSPM gives security teams a centralized, real-time view of their cloud footprint, closing blind spots and surfacing unknown risks.
-In short, it brings structure and insight to what can otherwise feel like a cloud free-for-all.
+In short, it brings structure and insight to what can otherwise feel like a cloud-free-for-all.

-One of CSPM’s foundational functions is inventory and visibility.
+One of cloud posture security management’s foundational functions is inventory and visibility.
 By connecting directly to your cloud accounts, CSPM automatically maps all assets, virtual machines, storage buckets, serverless functions, containers, databases and more.

 This unified view helps security teams monitor their entire cloud footprint from a single dashboard.
 More importantly, it helps answer a critical question: What do we have running, and where are the risks?

-CSPM constantly scans your cloud environment for misconfigurations, like unencrypted databases, publicly exposed buckets or insecure network settings.
+Cloud posture management tools constantly scan your cloud environment for misconfigurations, like unencrypted databases, publicly exposed buckets or insecure network settings.

 It compares configurations against best practices and policies, flagging anything that drifts from safe baselines.
-This function acts as an automated safety net, alerting teams to the kind of configuration mistakes that are easy to miss but often lead to breaches.
+This type of exposure management acts as an automated safety net, alerting teams to the kind of configuration mistakes that are easy to miss but often lead to breaches.

 Maintaining compliance in the cloud is difficult due to the sheer pace of change.
 CSPM helps simplify this by evaluating cloud configurations against industry standards like CIS, NIST, ISO 27001, GDPR and more.